|Nutrition Facts (per serving)|

-Old family favourite, the bread and butter pudding keeps on delighting, just as it has for centuries.
-Using old bread and adding a few other simple ingredients (usually milk, eggs, sugar and a dried fruit) makes a cheap, filling and tasty pudding.
+An old family favorite, bread and butter pudding continues to delight, just as it has for centuries.
+Using old bread and adding a few other simple ingredients (usually milk, eggs, sugar, and dried fruit) makes a cheap, filling, and tasty dessert.

 This easy recipe gives the good old bread and butter pudding a distinct lift.
 This brioche bread and butter pudding can be served with a traditional custard sauce as well, but the dish works on its own and may not need it at all.
 Brioche is easy to find in many grocery stores, or you can make our own if you like.

 10 slices buttery brioche bread, each cut into 4 triangles